F1’s sensational championship battle masks sadness of Valtteri Bottas sideshow

 Viewing figures are up, the atmosphere in the stands is at levels never seen before, and the drama of the storyline is captivating.
 This is sports entertainment at its best.
 The Netflix producers of the Drive to Survive series must be overjoyed.

 But not all of the characters in this television series are equally important.
-Where Hamilton and Verstappen are Phil Mitchell and Danny Dyer knocking seven shades out of each other in the Queen Vic, camera locked onto them as tables fall and pints of lager fly, Bottas is the extra behind the bar whose only line is to say “£4.50 please, darlin’” to Dot Cotton.
+Where Hamilton and Verstappen are Phil Mitchell and Danny Dyer knocking seven shades out of each other in the Queen Vic, camera locked onto them as tables fall and pints of lager fly, Bottas is the extra behind the bar.

 Bottas has won only one race in the last 28.
 It is of course unrealistic to expect him to be right up there with them challenging for the end of season crown.
 Mercedes would never allow the points to potentially be taken away from Hamilton, for a start, and what’s more he simply isn’t as quick as his competitors.